SAAB-ARTUR/UnityRT/README.md

 Running these steps should enable you to run the program in the Unity using the play button.

 ## Some important details about Unity:
-Unity uses a left handed coordinate system where the xz-plane forms the horizontal plane.
-The y-axis is directed upwards, meaning that "increasing depth = decreasing y" and a positive y-coordinate indicates a position above the surface.
+Unity uses a left handed coordinate system where the y-axis is directed upwards, meaning that "increasing depth = decreasing y" and a positive y-coordinate indicates a position above the surface.
 Therefore the code in this project is written in accordance to Unity's coordinate system.

 ## Settings panel instructions:
 In the top left corner of the screen a small button labelled "Settings" is found.
 Click on the button to find a number of options that can be used to change the RayTracer's behaviour.